andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 - like an article
 - post a comment
 - publish an article
-- and obviously to modify own settings and profile
+- and obviously to modify one's settings and profile

 The *Sign in* and *Sign up* screens will display validation information in case of errors while attempting login or signing up.
 Markwdown can be used in published articles, but not in posted comments.

 Other general front-end specs can be found [here](https://github.com/gothinkster/realworld/tree/master/spec#frontend-specs).

 ## Specifications analysis
 While not an overly complex application, Conduit has enough features and a complex enough control flow to be challenging to implement.
-As the former section exemplifies, the same route can correspond to different states of the application and result in different screens being displayed and control flow being applied.
+As the former section exemplifies, the same route can correspond to different states of the application and may result in different screens being displayed and different control flow being applied.

 Good, that is exactly what state machines are good at modelizing.